survivejs/react-book/manuscript/04_implementing_notes.md

 Some libraries such as `react-dnd` rely on static methods to provide transition hooks.
 They allow you to control what happens when a component is shown or hidden.
 By definition statics are available through the class itself.

 Both component types support `render()`.
 As seen above, this is the workhorse of React.
 It describes what the component should look like.
-In case you don't want to render anything return either `null` or `false`.
+In case you don't want to render anything, return either `null` or `false`.

-In addition, React provides the following lifecycle hooks:
+In addition React provides the following lifecycle hooks:

 * `componentWillMount()` gets triggered once before any rendering.
 One way to use it would be to load data asynchronously there and force rendering through `setState`.
 * `componentDidMount()` gets triggered after initial rendering.
 You have access to the DOM here.
 You could use this hook to wrap a jQuery plugin within a component for instance.